Georgian wins $50,000 in Powerball drawing | Winning Numbers

+ATLANTA — Editor's note: The video is a previous story about the jackpot.

-ATLANTA — The Powerball jackpot is ticking back up again - now to an estimated $522 million for the next drawing on Monday night after there were no jackpot winners around the country in last night's drawing.
+The Powerball jackpot is ticking back up again - now to an estimated $550 million for the next drawing on Wednesday night after there were no jackpot winners around the country in last night's drawing.

 - $50,000 prize: 1 winner